danygiguere/astro-4-example/README.md

 }
 ```

-- Then you need to import and initialize my i18n class (with the Astro.currentLocale).
+- Then you need to import and initialize the i18n.ts class (with the Astro.currentLocale).
 It will load the translations files only once per initializations:
 ```
 import I18n from "../../i18n";
 const i18n = new I18n(Astro.currentLocale);